TrionChainFoundation/trionchain-protocol/docs/architecture/architecture.md

 ## 1. Architecture Overview

 TrionChain organizes the blockchain into geometric partitions, where each node validates only a portion of the global state.
-Each partition—called a **TrionCell**—acts as a self-contained computational domain with boundary conditions linking it to adjacent cells.
+Each partition called a **TrionCell** acts as a self-contained computational domain with boundary conditions linking it to adjacent cells.

 This architecture enables: